 PID controllers are the most common and efficient method for feedback-based environment control.
 But they come with two caveats:

-- Due to their design, PID controllers can be extremely uncomfortable to configure and use.
+- Due to their design, PID controllers can be highly uncomfortable to configure and use.

 - PID controllers don’t log the measured data.
-To do that, you also need to install a costly data logger, which will greatly increase the cost of using a PID controller.
+To do that, you must install a costly data logger, significantly increasing the cost of using a PID controller.

 Our idea was to avoid both issues by enabling a PID controller with BLE.
 To test this idea, we built a BLE-enabled PID controller prototype and designed a dedicated mobile application to go with it.